sametvirdil/Vagrant-with-Flask/README.md

 flask run --host=0.0.0.0 &

-Some Basic Info About Vagrant Usage
+P.S.: Some Basic Info About Vagrant Usage

 vagrant halt command stops a Vagrant machine, we may use with -f  parameter when needed to force to stop.